 is the biggest area and has many wide runs from the top of Bergkastel and some testing descents from Tscheyeck.
 The best spot for lunch is the lively Lärchenalm.

-Carinthia - Lakes and Mountains.
-This is an altogether different take on a winter holiday staying by the side of a sunny lake in Austria's beautiful Kärnten and driving no more than 45 minutes to access a different resort each morning.
+for lakes and mountains.
+This is an altogether different take on a winter holiday staying by the side of a sunny lake in Austria's beautiful Carinthia and driving no more than 45 minutes to access a different resort each morning.
 In a week, we experienced the complete spectrum of skiing in Bad Kleinkircheim, Katschberg, Gerlitzen and Turracher Höhe.
 With the Topskipass Kärnten Osttirol, you can add resorts like Nassfeld-Hermagor and the Mölltaller Glacier, about 90 minutes away, covering 32 ski resorts and over 1000km of pistes in and around the lakes.
 A 'Ski Carousel' offer including ski pass is run by the local tourist body www.millstaettersee.at

 and some very good package deals can be seen at www.region-villach.at

-or 'BKK', the home mountain of Franz Klammer.
-There are 103 km of forested skiing, Franz's favourite Kaiserburg mountain and some cosy huts such as the Zum Poldl above St Oswald.
-When you are done, experience the exceptional Nockberg mountain cuisine and work some of it off (or just lounge about!) in the state-of-the-art Römerbad thermal spa, which had a complete makeover in 2006.
+or 'BKK', the home region of Franz Klammer.
+There are 103 km of forested skiing, Franz's favourite Kaiserburg mountain, and some cosy huts such as the Zum Poldl above St. Oswald.
+When you are done, experience the exceptional Nockberg mountain cuisine

 Nearby Turracher Höhe